hmis-tools/hmis-api-server/INSTALL.md

 up OAuth with any other external auth, too.

-Each request to the API should include an authorization header with an id_token corresponding to an email address in this user table.
+Each request to the API should include an authorization header with an id_token corresponding to an email address in this user table (see "Manage OAuth authentication," above).

 Run the web service: